bids-standard/bids-specification/src/02-common-principles.md

 bids:myderivatives:sub-03/func/sub-03_task-rest_space-MNI152_bold.nii.gz
 ```

+If no dataset name is specified, the URI is relative to the current BIDS dataset.
+This is made more precise in the next section.

 #### Resolution of BIDS URIs

 In order to resolve a BIDS URI, the dataset name must be mapped to a dataset.